 The future of customer service?
 It’s already here.
 Whether we like it or not, our world is becoming more and more automated.
 State-of-the-art robots are assembling car parts, self-checkouts are replacing grocery store cashiers and chatbots are delivering the bulk of online customer service.
 There’s no escaping it, so why not focus on using it well?

 With the rapid growth of automation, we as humans are doing our best to adapt, all the while from the look of things, still preferring to trust actual people with sensitive tasks such as financial or personal information.
 How does this automated takeover translate to the social media world?
 Take a look.

-Automation allows you to reach out to customers during the off hours as well.
+Automation allows you to reach out to customers during off-hours as well.
 It is an undeniable time saver.
 However, keeping in mind that a bot is limited to a set of automatic commands, is speed more important than the actual quality of the content?

 Studies show that people simply feel far more comfortable discussing complex issues when they know that another person with a brain and a beating heart is at the other end of the line.

-Recently Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
+Some time ago Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
 As a result, celebrities such as Kylie Jenner and Justin Bieber lost millions of followers.
-It’s important to realise that fake followers do not engage content in the same way real people would.
+It’s important to realize that fake followers do not engage with content in the same way real people would.
 Seeing comments from bots under an Instagram post doesn’t encourage further interactions.